-The combination of scholarships, student loans, and a Part-time job will help most students get through their 4 years (or more).
-Part-time jobs will not only help you earn some money, but it could even help boost your resume.
-You want to be building good relationships with different people at potential jobs to use for references in the future.
+The combination of scholarships, student loans, and a part-time job will help most students get through their 4 years (or more).
+A part-time job will not only help you earn some money, but it could also help boost your resume.
+You want to be building good relationships with different people you might approach as references in the future.

-You can maneuver different ways to get benefits other than cash at potential jobs.
-Lots of jobs depending on your hours will help you with insurance.
-Student insurance can get tricky sometimes so having a job that provides that can help you.
+There may be other benefits as well.
+Many jobs, depending on your hours, will help you with insurance.
+Student insurance can get tricky sometimes so having a job that provides that can help.

 Tips to Finding a Job in College

 The hard part about finding a job in college is actually finding a job.
-At this point you probably don’t have much experience nor can you work for that many hours.
-Companies love flexible employers but there are ways to find the job that can work with your schedule.
+At this point you probably don’t have much experience nor can you work for too many hours.
+Companies love flexible employees, but there are ways to find a job that can work with your schedule.

 - Work a Seasonal Shift: Many companies, especially sales, will hire seasonally.
 Know you’ll be around for the holidays?
 Without school in the picture, you can work more hours and just for the seasonal period while school is out.
 This is a good way to save some money before cutting work hours for school.

 - Consider an Internship: If your shallow resume is causing you to have a difficult time finding a job, consider an internship.
-Most internships don’t pay as well as a job but it is the perfect way to build your resume.
-Find a company or program that matches your career path and ask them for an internship.
+Most internships don’t pay as well as a job (if at all) but it is the perfect way to build your resume.
+Find a company or program that matches your career path and ask them about internship opportunities.